renaskitamura/ccna-lab-portifolio/README.md

 From Kitchens to CLI: My CCNA Lab Portfolio

 ### Introduction
 Welcome!
-I am an aspiring **IT Technical Support Specialist** currently transitioning from a career in the culinary arts.
+My name is Renato and I am an aspiring **IT Technical Support Specialist** currently transitioning from a career in the culinary arts.
 After completing the **Google IT Support Professional Certificate** (Oct/2025), I am now deep-diving into networking fundamentals to earn my **CCNA**.

 This repository is my "digital notebook", documenting the labs I build, the networks I break, and the solutions I engineer.